sensorario/ttmux/README.md

 # startmux

 A script that make easy tmux configuration bootstrap of a project

 ## Add your own custom configuration

-This scripts, by default, loads config.dist file.
-If you want to load your custom configuration, just create a file named `config`.
-To do this, just copy config.dist file, renaming the copy `config`.
+To add a custom configuration, it's necessary to create a file with extension .startmux.
+When loaded, startmux select the right file by asking which one the user want to load.

 ## Example